onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-02-02-2025.md

 4. Build and ship a new dashboard to provide node operators with real-time access to staking, epoch-related and other relevant data.

 **Done last sprint**
+* Dorahack contract signed.
-*
+* T-systems node staked

 **This sprint**
-* Dorahack contract review & signing.

 * Start contract review with Alchemy.
+* Work with Dorahacks to onboard 4 new SN nodes.

 ---